-Radiation sickness itself doesn't cause long-term medical problems for those who survive the illness.
-However, the radiation exposure that caused the immediate radiation sickness does significantly increase a person's risk of developing cancer later in life.
+Radiation exposure that causes immediate radiation sickness significantly increases a person's risk of developing leukemia or cancer later in life.

 Having radiation sickness could also contribute to both short-term and long-term mental health problems, such as grief, fear and anxiety about:

 Treatments and drugs

 The treatment goals for radiation sickness are to prevent further radioactive contamination; treat life-threatening injuries, such as from burns and trauma; reduce symptoms; and manage pain.

 Decontamination prevents further distribution of radioactive materials and lowers the risk of internal contamination from inhalation, ingestion or open wounds.